 What is reality?
 Is there a single reality reflecting the “truth?”
 Philosophers and scientists have identified characteristics of things that are “real” in nature, but most human experiences are not easily defined by these characteristics.
 If that is the case, then what we believe is “real” might actually be a socially constructed reality that humans create and shape.
 How do we socially construct our reality?
 What are some examples of how we can come to believe “truths” that aren’t real?
 Are some of the most salient parts of our own identities, such as gender and race, actually socially constructed realities rather than “real” characteristics of ourselves?
 How does time and place affect our notion of “reality?”
 In this course, we will consider each of these questions as we explore how much of our reality may not actually be “real.”

-The Creation and History of Middle Earth: J.R.R.
-Tolkien's The SilmarillionCourse taught by: Colin Starr
+The Creation and History of Middle EarthCourse taught by: Colin Starr

-We will explore the world of Middle Earth from its creation up to the Third Age through a collection of Tolkien works compiled in The Silmarillion, setting the stage for The Lord of the Rings.
-Along the way, we will encounter several important characters who appear in The Lord of the Rings and see how their roles develop.
+We will explore the world of Middle Earth from its creation up through the Third Age through a collection of Tolkien works compiled in The Silmarillion, setting the stage for The Lord of the Rings.
+Along the way, we will explore themes of good and evil, mortality, and corruption.
+We will also encounter several important characters who appear in The Lord of the Rings and see how their roles develop.
 Familiarity with The Lord of the Rings is recommended.

 “It’s the End of the World as We Know it……”: Views of Apocalypse, Natural Disaster, and the End of the World in (mostly) Western CultureCourse taught by: Monique Bourque